Medications for Parkinson's Disease

 Sinemet is made up of levodopa and another drug called carbidopa.
 Levodopa enters the brain and is converted to dopamine while carbidopa prevents or lessens many of the side effects of levodopa, such as nausea, vomiting, and occasional heart rhythm disturbances.
 It is generally recommended that patients take Sinemet on an empty stomach, at least ½ hour before or one hour after meals.

 There are two forms of Sinemet, controlled-release or immediate-release Sinemet.
-Controlled-release (CR) Sinemet and immediate-release Sinemet are equally effective in treating the symptoms of Parkinson's disease, but some people prefer the controlled release version.
+Controlled-release (CR) Sinemet and immediate-release Sinemet are equally effective in treating the symptoms of PD, but some people prefer the controlled release version.
 Ask your doctor which approach is best for you.

 While Sinemet is the most effective medicine and has the least short-term side effects, it is associated with high risks of long-term side effects, such as involuntary movements (dyskinesia).
 Used on a long-term basis, levodopa might also cause restlessness, confusion, or abnormal movements.
 Changes in the amount or timing of the dose will usually prevent these side effects, but most experts now recommend alternatives to Sinemet, such as the dopamine agonists, and use Sinemet only when the alternatives fail to provide sufficient relief.